Alcohol and Tobacco

 Description of Indicator

-The percentage of adults who are currently smoking tobacco or E-cigarettes (every day or some days) is identified.
+The percentage of adults who smoke tobacco or use e-cigarettes (either every day or on some days) is identified.
 This indicator also measures the percentage of adults who are chronic or binge drinkers.
-Chronic drinking is indicated as adults who consume an average of two or more alcoholic drinks every day in the past 30 days.
-Binge drinking is defined as males consuming five or more alcoholic drinks or females consuming four or more alcoholic drinks on one occasion.
+Chronic drinking is defined as consuming an average of two or more alcoholic drinks every day over a 30-day period.
+Binge drinking is defined for males as consuming five or more alcoholic drinks on one occasion, or for females as consuming four or more alcoholic drinks on one occasion.

 Why is it important?